PJijin/Personal-Website/README.md

     ```

-# 🤝 Contributing
+# 🤝 Contribution

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are always welcomed !!

-# Show your support
+# 👉 Show your support

-Give a ⭐️ if this project helped you!
+Give a star(⭐️), if this project helped you so much !!